Causes of Female Infertility

 Dr. Roger Lobo, of the American Society for Reproductive Medicine explains the causes of female infertility.
 Watch VideoFAQ About Infertility

-Infertility is not an inconvenience; it's a disease of the reproductive system that impairs the body's ability to perform the basic function of reproduction.
+Infertility is not an inconvenience; it's a disease of the reproductive system.
 Learn the factsFemale Fertility Infographics

 ASRM has prepared infographics to illustrate the subject of Female Fertility better.
 View the InfographicsOvarian Reserve Infographics